leidegre/leidegre.github.com/_posts/2016-03-24-redux-react-router.md

 To be able to do this we require the excellent [redux-thunk](https://github.com/gaearon/redux-thunk) package.

 ~~~
-import { push } from 'redux-router'
+import { push } from 'react-router-redux'

 export function myUrlActionCreator({params}) {
   return (dispatch, getState) => {